aksse99/Chatty/README.md

 # Chatty

- A Discord like webapp for chatting purpose
+A Social Media type webapp for chatting purpose